mikec-w/Udacity-CarND-Advanced-Lane-Lines/writeup.md

 The polynomial coefficients for both the left and right lane are stored as global variables that are updated each step, accordingly everytime the polynomial is updated the initial guess is also updated.
 When working with a video input this automatically means the initial guess is based on the output of the previous frame.

-The final step of the pipeline step is to colour in the activatated pixels within the windows and plot the resulting fit line.
-An example is shown below.
+The final step of the pipeline step is to identify the region between the two lane lines and paint the lane itself.
+This is simply a case of taking points in the image bounded by the the polynomial fits.
+The resulting image shows the lane lines for clarity and the lane itself painted white.

 ![alt text][image8]